7357178855/airbnb/README.md

+Download zip of the folder.

+Extract it to get all files.

-First put all the files inside one folder.
+Then put all the files inside one folder.

 Then open that folder in vs code.